tylersweat/arduino-L293D/README.md

 ```

 #### Wiring
-For controlling motor speed more than 100% on or off, you must use a PWM enabled pin on the Arduino for the L293D enable pin.
+For controlling motor speed more than 100% on or off, you must use a PWM enabled pin on the Arduino for the L293D enable pin (ie: pins 3, 5, 6, 9, 10, and 11 on Arduino Uno).

 ### Example Arduino sketch